tamagobuta/tamagobuta/README.md

 ### Hi there 👋
-re are some ideas to get you started:

 - 🔭 I’m currently working on a little community.
 - 🌱 I’m currently learning JS.
 - 💬 Ask me about My project.